garfix/richard/tests/integration/pam/README.md

     - step 6: can one of these goals have arisen because of a known theme? yes => plan-goal-theme is the explanation
     - step 7: can a plan be inferred to which one of these goals is instrumental? no => fail
     - goto step 3
+- subsumption state recognition algorithm (p89)
+    - step 1: does the state at which the goal is aimed normally subsume any goals? no => the expection has not been met
+    - step 2: are any of these goals the same as the goal the planner is trying to subsume? yes => the expection has been confirmed
+    - step 3: could one of these goals be instrumental to the goal the planner is trying to subsume? yes => the expection has been confirmed
+    - the expectation has not been met
+- goal conflict recognition algorithm (p114)
+    - does the new goal require a resource also required by another goal and of which there is an insufficient quantity? yes => the new goal conflicts with an old goal
+    - does the fulfullment of the new goal entail the creation of a state that is mutually exclusive with a state needed for another goal? yes => the new goal conflicts with an old goal
+    - does the fulfillment of the new goal entail the generation of a preservation goal? yes => the new goal conflicts with the preservation goal
+    - the new goal does not cause a goal conflict
+- detecting a conflict caused by a limited resource (p117)
+    - does the story suggest a scarce resource? no => no conflict
+    - infer the plan usually used for each goal
+    - is the resource common to each plan? no => no conflict
+    - is the amount available less than the amount needed? no => no conflict
+    - there exists a conflcit due to resource limitations

 - top down
     - try to match a prediction
 - bottom-up